Utah won’t get enhanced funding for partial Medicaid boost

 Utah lawmakers angered expansion advocates by reducing how many people would be covered.
 Lawmakers also added spending caps and work requirements.

-Stacy Stanford, a Utah Health Policy Project analyst and a Medicaid expansion advocate, said Saturday on Twitter that advocates were planning a Thursday event to call on elected officials to implement full expansion of the state's Medicaid program.
+Stacy Stanford, a Utah Health Policy Project analyst and a Medicaid expansion advocate, said Saturday on Twitter that advocates were planning an event Thursday to call on elected officials to implement full expansion of the state's Medicaid program.

 No other state has gotten federal approval to receive the increased federal money without fully expanding Medicaid, and the statement issued Saturday by Herbert and the legislative leaders said they had "contemplated scenarios like this one."